richardkopelow/FamousTSBoilerplate/README.md

 [![Build Status](https://travis-ci.org//famoustsboilerplate.svg?branch=master)](https://travis-ci.org//famoustsboilerplate) [![Dependency Status](https://david-dm.org//famoustsboilerplate.svg)](https://david-dm.org//famoustsboilerplate) [![devDependency Status](https://david-dm.org//famoustsboilerplate/dev-status.svg)](https://david-dm.org//famoustsboilerplate#info=devDependencies)

 ##Intro
 This is the yo famous boiler plate project ported to TypeScript.
+This version of Famous is deprecated, though I still like it.
 There is a new folder("ts") under "app" for all the TypeScript source code.
 The project is set up to use the TypeScript 1.5 compiler, older ones can work, the build settings will just not work with older versions.
 The project is set up to build Javascript code into the "src" folder allowing all other systems such as grunt to function unaltered.

 When building the typescript code, build from the "ts" folder.